AtharvaKulkarniIT/Computer-Networks-Socket-Programming/README.md

 ## License

 This repository is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as per the terms of the license.
+Feel free to use, modify and distribute the code as per the terms of the license.